LibraryCarpentry/lc-python-intro/episodes/03-lists.md

 [100, 2, 3, 4]
 ```

 In the example above, the `numbers` variable doesn't retain its original values of [1,2,3,4] because when we changed the value of the zeroth element of the `numbers_dupe` list it also updated the value in `numbers`.
+This behavior is due to the list being a mutable (changeable) object.
+When we change the value of the first item in the list, we're changing the list object itself.
+We could assign dozens of variables (sticky notes) to that list object, but they're all pointing to the same thing.

-To account for this we can use the `.copy()` method.
+To account for this we can use the `.copy()` method which will create a new list object that is no longer connected with the original list.

 ```python
 numbers = [1,2,3,4]